sthonnard/obiscraper/README.md

 **Installation of rJava on Linux (Ubuntu)**

-In case Java is not installed on your system, you can install it with the command below:
+In case Java is not installed on your system, you can install it with the command below in your terminal:

     sudo apt install openjdk-11-jdk